 2. Fixed Trust

-Generally the same as a fixed unit trust, fixed trusts consist of the income and capital shared across beneficiaries, also known as unit holders, based on the number of units they hold in the fund.
+Generally the same as a fixed or unit trust, fixed trusts consist of the income and capital shared across beneficiaries, also known as unit holders, based on the number of units they hold in the fund.

 For example, a trust could feature 100 units and four beneficiaries, each holding 25 units.
 These are paid out in the form of dividends.
 In these cases, the trustee does not need to exercise any discretion when splitting income and distributing income, as every beneficiary is entitled to a fixed share of the trust’s income and capital.